vergisodd/Credit-Risk-Intelligence-System/README.md

 The hosted Streamlit app runs in **public demo mode** using committed reports, visuals, sample predictions, and reason codes.
 Full live scoring requires running the project locally with the Kaggle data and trained model artifacts.

+The public demo is intentionally artifact-based so reviewers can inspect the workflow without downloading Kaggle data or training models locally.

 ![Applicant Review Console](screenshots/Demo.gif)